1502shivam-singh/Programming-problems-solved-/Ascending word size ordered string/readme.txt

 Example
 sentence = Cats and hats.

-Order the sentence by word's length and keep the original order for the words wirh the same length
+Order the sentence by word's length and keep the original order for the words with the same length
 - Length 3: [and]
 - Length 4: [Cats, hats]
 Reassemble the sequence of words so that the first letter is uppercase, the intermediate are lowercase and the last one is a period